ripienaar/free-for-dev/README.md

   * [Tailwind Elements](https://tailwind-elements.com/) - Free Bootstrap components recreated with Tailwind CSS, but with better design and more functionalities.
   * [DaisyUI](https://daisyui.com/) -- Free.
 "Use Tailwind CSS but write fewer class names" offers components like buttons.
   * [Scrollbar.app](https://scrollbar.app) -- Simple free web app for designing custom scrollbars for the web.
+  * [hypercolor.dev](https://hypercolor.dev/) -- A curated collection of of Tailwind CSS color gradients, also provides a variety of generators to create your own.

 **[⬆️ Back to Top](#table-of-contents)**